Install NetData Performance Monitoring Tool On Linux

-NetData is a free, simple, yet useful utility that provides the real-time performance monitoring for your Linux systems, applications, SNMP devices, and visualize the result in a web browser with comprehensive detail.
-So, you can clearly get an idea of what is happening now, and what happened before in your Linux systems and applications.
+NetData is a distributed, real-time, performance and health monitoring tool for systems and applications.
+It provides unparalleled insights of everything happening on a system in real-time.
+You can view the results in a highly interactive web-dashboard.
+Using Netdata, you can get a clear idea of what is happening now, and what happened before in your systems and applications.
 You don’t need to be an expert to deploy this tool in your Linux systems.
 NetData just works fine out of the box with zero configuration, and zero dependencies.
 Just install this utility and sit back, NetData will take care of the rest.

 Here is the list of things that will be monitored by NetData utility in your Linux system.

 - Swap memory usage,

 - DDoS protection,